scorpia-dev/amazon-product-api/README.md

 # Amazon-product-api

+This is an app used to return search term popularity(score) of a product(defined by the user) on Amazon.

 This is a RESTful Web Service App Using Java 9 and Spring Boot.

-It is used to return search term popularity(score) of a product(User of app's input) on Amazon.

 This is done by using Amazon's open product serch API, which will return a list of products related to the search term used.
 You can see this in action on Amazons main page.. if you type in a letter, you get a auto suggestion of 10 searchterms/products that are most asscoiated with that character.